Cryotherapy for Morton's Neuroma and Plantar Fasciitis

 After cryotherapy ablation, it is normal to experience numbness, swelling, or bruising.
 Some people may also experience a tingling or “pins and needles” sensation.

-These side effects are usually temporary and should resolve within a few days.
+There is very little downtime, and side effects are usually temporary, and you should be pain-free within a few days.
 In very rare cases, more serious side effects may occur, such as nerve damage or skin injury.
 If you experience any of these side effects, please contact your doctor.

 Are there risks with cryotherapy?